-Marriage is, without doubt, one of the most delightful gifts that Allah (SWT) has bestowed upon humankind.
-If one were to thank the Creator only for this one gift, one would not be able to do so as the benefits and blessings connected to this holy act are incalculable.
+Marriage is, without doubt, one of the most delightful gifts that Allah (SWT) bestowed on humankind.
+If one were to thank the Creator only for this one gift.
+One would not be able to do so as the benefits and blessings connected to this holy act are incalculable.

 But what are these conditions?

-The fundamental conditions of a valid marriage include the consent of both the man and the woman, the permission of the woman’s parent or guardian, the presence of at least two witnesses, and the payment of mahr or dower.
+The fundamental conditions of a valid marriage include the consent of both the man and the woman.
+The permission of the woman’s parent or guardian.
+The presence of at least two witnesses, and the payment of mahr or dower.
 From this one can infer that there is no room whatsoever for any secret or clandestine marriages in Islam.

-Why Secret Marriage is Forbidden:
+Why Secret Marriage is Forbidden?

 One may ask why it is mandatory to make a public announcement of the marriage when the two parties wish to keep it to themselves meeting all the other conditions.
 Well, following such a relationship secret violates Allah’s clear command and the practice of the Prophet (PBUH).
 Doesn’t it?
 Isn’t that enough to refrain from it?

 Another disadvantage of a secret marriage is that it will eventually lead to the breakdown of family ties, which is something Islam strictly forbids.
 This is likely to happen when parents, who have no knowledge of the marriage of their son or daughter, come to know about it much later.
 Also, imagine the awful consequences of such a relationship if it leads to the birth of a child.

 Above all, marriage is a source of peace and joy for both the husband and the wife.
 Can a secret marriage guarantee it when the two parties are perpetually busy keeping it secret for fear of public criticism and disapproval?